How to Choose an MCP App Framework in 2026 (April 2026)

 Watch out for these when evaluating an MCP App framework:

-• No simulator.
+- No inspector.
 If you can’t test locally, your development loop is slow and expensive.

-• No testing support.
+- No testing support.
 “Test it manually in ChatGPT” is not a testing strategy.
+You need unit tests, e2e tests, and CI/CD support at minimum.

-• Closed source with usage fees.
-MCP is an open standard.
+- Closed source with usage fees.
+MCP is an open standard governed by the Linux Foundation.
 The tooling around it should be open too.

 Frequently Asked Questions